pi2-2019/firmware-mcu-pnp/README.md

 * `G0 Xnnnnn.nnnnnn Ynnnnn.nnnnnn Znnnnn.nnnnnn Cnnnnn.nnnnnn Ennnnn.nnnnnn` or
 `G1 Xnnnnn.nnnnnn Ynnnnn.nnnnnn Znnnnn.nnnnnn Cnnnnn.nnnnnn Ennnnn.nnnnnn` will
 move the motors in a linear fashion.
-If the machine is in an error status (error flah is set), it will refuse to move unless an automatic or manual calibration is performed.
+If the machine is in an error status (error flag is set), it will refuse to move unless an automatic or manual calibration is performed.
 The user does not need to send all the positions at once.

 * `G33` will start the auto calibration routine.
-If the routine is successfull the machine will clear the error flag and set an auto calibration flag.
+If the routine is successful the machine will clear the error flag and set an auto calibration flag.
 The error flag will be set if any unexpected condition is detected in the routine.